FREQUENTLY ASKED QUESTIONS

 The Creative Process is happy to work with participating universities to arrange events to encourage public as well as student engagement.
 Some universities have elected to have a local featured author attend a launch, while others are organizing talks and conversations around the theme.
 Readings performed by faculty and students of featured authors’ work are another way universities can participate in turning the exhibition into an event which can be enjoyed by all.

-The Creative Process exhibition will take place over the course of two years and will be held in leading universities around the world.
+The Creative Process traveling exhibition will take place within a five year period and will be held in leading universities around the world.
 The list of participating universities and institutions is presently being completed.
 If you’d like to take part in this celebration of the humanities, please contact us.

 If you are a writer and would like to participate in The Creative Process, contact firstname.lastname@example.org.